Resources, Facilities, Centers & Services

 Exhibition Spaces.
 In addition to the art museum, Princeton offers constantly changing exhibits in various other locations on campus.
 Exhibition spaces open to the public include the Main Gallery in Firestone Library, the Cotsen Children’s Library, the East Asian Library in Jones Hall and the Seeley G. Mudd Manuscript Library.

 Cultural & Performing Arts

 Peter B. Lewis Center for the Arts.
-The Lewis Center for the Arts is home to Princeton’s programs in visual arts, theater, dance and the Princeton Atelier.
+The Lewis Center for the Arts is home to Princeton’s programs in creative writing, visual arts, theater, dance and the Princeton Atelier.
 Its facilities at 185 Nassau St. include: the Marie and Edward Matthews '53 Acting Studio, a flexible black box theater seating 100; the James M. Stewart '32 Theater designed for film screenings and lectures; the Patricia and Ward Hagan '48 Dance Studio, which can also accommodate small audiences for dance performances; the Lucas Gallery; and several smaller exhibition spaces, darkrooms and studios for dance, drawing, painting, sculpture, ceramics, printmaking, photography, and film and video.

 The Lewis Center's program in creative writing, with its seminar rooms and library, is based in the New South building, which also includes two additional dance studios and a theater studio on the first floor.

 In addition to these academic programs in the arts, the Lewis Center presents more than 100 public performances, exhibitions, readings, screenings and lectures each year.

 Expanded facilities for the programs in theater and dance, as well as the Department of Music, and an additional gallery are part of the new Lewis Center for the Arts complex currently under construction as part of the University's Arts and Transit Project.
 The buildings are scheduled to open in September 2017.